nearform-actions/optic-release-automation-action/README.md

           semver: ${{ github.event.inputs.semver }}
 ```

+Now your PR includes the build artifacts, so when you will merge the PR, the action will publish the artifacts to Npm as expected.

 _Another approach is to commit on your own the artifacts you want to release onto the new release branch._

-When you merge the PR, the action will publish the artifacts to Npm as expected.

 ##### To be released

 You may want to release the artifacts without committing them to the repository such as a `dist/` folder.
-In this case, your workflow will look like this:
+In this case, your workflow will look similar to the previous one, but the build step needs to run when the PS is merged:

 ```yml
 name: build-and-release